Used to

 What it means (qué significa)

-In Spanish, you use the pretérito imperfecto to talk about habits you had in the past.
+In Spanish, we use the pretérito imperfecto to talk about habits we had in the past.

 🔹 En español, usamos el pretérito imperfecto para hablar de hábitos que teníamos en el pasado.